spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitor_vms_snmp_default/README.md

 ## Zabbix Linux by SNMP

+Yes, that is a pull-based monitoring method.
+In this configuration, Zabbix acts as the active collector, and the Linux server acts as the passive agent.

 Monitoring Linux via SNMP in Zabbix is achieved by installing snmpd, configuring community strings (v2c) or authentication (v3), and linking the "Linux by SNMP" template.
 This template discovers file systems, network interfaces, and CPU metrics via UDP port 161, with Zabbix integrations providing pre-configured monitoring

 Active Monitoring Note: While SNMP is primarily a polling (passive) protocol, Zabbix handles the metrics efficiently.
 If you require true "active" agent functionality (where the agent sends data to the server), ***it is recommended to use the "Linux by Zabbix agent active" template instead of SNMP***